Despair as bulldozers destroy hundreds of homes in Kenya's biggest slum

 As he watched a crane flatten a school behind him Arthur Shakwira, who has lived in Kibera for more than 20 years, wondered how he would find a new home for his family.

-“I’ve taken my belongings to a neighbour.
+“I’ve taken my belongings to a neighbor.
 My wife and kids have moved to my brother’s place to stay there for the time being.
 I don’t know where to start from,” he said.

 “We’ve not refused for the road to pass but they need to consider our wellbeing.”